-Industry Academia Partnership Programme - India
+UK-India Industry Academia Partnership Programme

-The Industry Academia Partnership Programme aims to support Indian universities in improving their engineering education and research output through strengthening industry linkages and leveraging UK expertise.
-The programme is based upon the premise that increased linkages between industry and higher education can improve quality and foster innovation within pedagogy and practice of engineering, in turn enhancing employability of graduates and encouraging technology transfer into industry.
+Under its remit as a delivery partner of the Newton Fund, the Academy has partnered with the Federation of Indian Chambers of Commerce and Industry to strengthen capacity and develop capabilities within Indian Tier 2 and Tier 3 engineering higher education and research institutions to enhance their engineering education, research and innovation output through strengthening industry linkages and leveraging UK expertise.
+The Programme is based upon the premise that strategic linkages between industry and academia can improve quality and foster innovation and entrepreneurship within engineering, in turn enhancing employability of graduates and boosting economic development through application-inspired research and innovation.

 Types of activities supported

 This call offers financial support for travel, subsistence and salary support costs related to visits and exchanges that support collaborative activities amongst industry and academic partners in Indian universities and the UK.
 Under this call we will support proposals that fit with one or more of the IAPP’s identified outcome areas:

 Enhanced industry input into engineering curricula and teaching in Indian universities to improve the quality and uptake of practical engineering skills and help develop a talent pipeline and encourage entrepreneurship in emerging and/ or currently skill-scarce industries

 Develop new partnerships and strengthen bilateral collaboration in engineering research and knowledge-sharing between industry and academia counterparts to develop new capabilities within Indian universities

 Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by India or globally

 Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption